 The Statement of Activities demonstrates the degree to which the direct expenses of each function are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function.
 Program revenues include grants and contributions that are restricted to meeting the operational or capital requirements of a particular function.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.
-Unrestricted investment earnings and other items not properly included among program revenues.
+Unrestricted investment earnings and other items not properly included among program revenues are reported instead as general revenues are reported instead as general revenues.